Post

 sudo apt install nvidia-container-toolkit

 2-Dnf-1.
-Configuring Repository for Package Download
+Configure the Repository for Package Downloads

 1